 To make the combination of these two techniques most effective, every time your husband enters the room, he should do so calmly, position himself in the non-imposing stance, and immediately (within a second) throw the treats or toys to her.
 Ideally, he will toss them to her before she reacts, but he should toss them anyway, even if she’s already starting barking.
 It’s better to toss them as opposed to handing them directly to her.
 That way, he does not have to approach her, which could set her off.
 Her special favorite item should be reserved for this situation only to make the pairing with your husband as tight as possible in her mind.

 If you follow these steps, Shiloh should adjust to your husband — and any other new men in her life — in no time.

 Two animal behavior experts agree it’s usually play fighting.
 Here’s how you can tell.

-Step one: Never bend over a dog or put your face close to theirs.
+Step one: Never put your face close to theirs.